boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > That op ended with me owing the collective a circle-a favour.
 > They had me smuggle a package past the LLA into this hab, Dewi's Refuge.
 >
-> They weren't fucking around.
+> The package was fuck-off secure.
-> The package had a smart-matter case, and I didn't want to fuck with it — I didn't think I could get past it without pissing off whatever was inside, even with a COT.
+> It had a smart-matter case, and I didn't think I could get past it without pissing off whatever was inside, even with a COT.
 > (And \@plasmage gets real pissy when you open dangerous packages without his permission.)
 > And I couldn't get it to \@anarcat or \@plasmage, so I made the hand-off.
 >